OpenBankingUK/knowledge-base-pub/docs/standards/general/vrp.md

 ### **What proof do ASPSPs need to provide to PISP in order to claim money back from customer disputes?**

 The regulatory requirements relating to ASPSP and PISP disputes, including the burden of proof are outlined in the PSRs.
-While OBIE is unable to provide advice on this issue, there is useful information on this in the June 2019 [FCA Approach document, specifically in paragraphs (8.189 -8.330)](https://www.fca.org.uk/publication/finalised-guidance/fca-approach-payment-services-electronic-money-2017.pdf)
+While OBL is unable to provide advice on this issue, there is useful information on this in the June 2019 [FCA Approach document, specifically in paragraphs (8.189 -8.330)](https://www.fca.org.uk/publication/finalised-guidance/fca-approach-payment-services-electronic-money-2017.pdf)

 ### **Do ASPSPs need to differentiate between sweeping VRPs and non-sweeping VRPs from a customer perspective?**